As Lego continues to rise in popularity there’s absolutely no surprise that we’ve seen a rise in fake/knockoff products.

 However, you can be quickly caught off guard with the logo saying something else instead of Lego on the fakes.
 ‘Such as Logo‘ in these cases be sure to look closely and check the weight, the colour, the cut and the detail.

-Some clone brands will just come with nothing and be almost blank bricks like the image below.
+Some clone brands will just come with nothing and be almost blank bricks.

 As always the techniques that fake Lego manufacturers are using are becoming more and more complex.
 I do however hope this will cover the basics on how to protect yourself from the fake stuff.

-In the meantime if you have any questions, comments or concerns leave a comment below and I’ll do my best to get back to you.
+If you have any questions, comments or concerns about fake Lego then be sure to leave me a comment below and I’ll do my best to get back to you.